AryRayini/Python-for-Computer-Vision-with-OpenCV-and-Deep-Learning-2021-3-Course-Practiced-Files/README.md

 25- image thresholding:
 > itroduction to: cv2.threshold , first of all you turn image into gray. then you try using threshold to add some effect on image.

-> a function to show images in customized size:
+> a function to show images in customized size (this will display image a little larger):
 ```
 def show_pic(img):
     fig = plt.figure(figsize=(15,15))
     ax = fig.add_subplot(111)
-    ax.imshow(img,cmap='gray'
+    ax.imshow(img,cmap='gray')
 ```
 ```
 show_pic(img)